 \begin{remark} In order to compute the maximal invariant polyhedral supports, one needs to compute the chamber decomposition in the space of linear conserved quantities, and decorate each ray with the corresponding variables.
 The set of all variables decorating an individual ray is a maximal invariant polyhedral support. \end{remark}

-A strategy towards solving equation~\eqref{eq:st-st} is by first linearizing the vector $\text{diag}(k)x^{Y_e}$, and then by imposing binomial relations among its coordinates (cf., \cite{conradi2008multistationarity}).
-For the linearization, note that $x$ is nonnegative, so information about the \emph{stoichiometric cone} $\ker(Y_p-Y_e)\cap\RR^r_{\ge0}$ is enough.
-For the second step, the authors of \cite{conradi2012multistationarity} introduced a key concept, namely \emph{clusters}. \emph{Clusters} and special unions of them, \emph{preclusters}, were used in author's thesis \cite{iosif2019algebraic} to show that a special class of mass-action networks, dynamical systems with the isolation property, have toric steady states.
+A strategy towards solving equation~\eqref{eq:st-st} is by first linearising the vector $\text{diag}(k)x^{Y_e}$, and then by imposing binomial relations among its coordinates (cf., \cite{conradi2008multistationarity}).
+For the linearisation, note that $x$ is nonnegative, so information about the \emph{stoichiometric cone} $\ker(Y_p-Y_e)\cap\RR^r_{\ge0}$ is enough.
+For the second step, the authors of \cite{conradi2012multistationarity} introduced a key concept, namely \emph{clusters}. \emph{Clusters} and special partitions of them, \emph{preclusters}, were used in author's thesis to show that a special class of mass-action networks, dynamical systems with the isolation property, have toric steady states.